 Choose us or Russia, EU tells Serbia

 Maintaining close ties with Russia harms Serbia’s chances of joining the EU, the bloc’s foreign policy commissioner, Josep Borrell, said on Monday in Brussels.
-He also urged Belgrade to “align” with the bloc’s sanctions against Moscow.
+He also urged Belgrade to “align” with sanctions against Moscow.

 Borrell hosted the foreign ministers of Albania and four former Yugoslav republics – Serbia, Montenegro, Bosnia-Herzegovina and North Macedonia – and Serbia’s breakaway province of Kosovo, calling on them to follow Ukraine’s example in making “swift progress” in joining the EU.